mickgraham/google-cybersecurity-professional-certificate/Activities/3.3. Incident Report - Apply OS Hardening Techniques/README.md

 **Section 1: Identify the network protocol involved in the incident**

 The DNS and HTTP protocols were involved in the incident.
-The malicious file is observed being transported to the users’ computers using the HTTP protocol at the application layer.
+The malicious file is observed being transported to the users' computers using the HTTP protocol at the application layer.

 **Section 2: Document the incident**